 This is a legally complex issue.
 Compensability will be fact dependent, based on evidence of exposure during the course of employment and increased risk at work compared with the general public.
 This bulletin contains a good discussion of the issues involved.
 Please contact Kami in the NBSIA Workers’ Comp Department to discuss specific situations.

 The Environmental Protection Agency (EPA) has produced a list of registered products that are useful against COVID-19.
 Please remember to have Safety Data Sheets available.

 The CA Department of Pesticide Regulation Integrated Pest Management (IPM) site has information about use of disinfectants and hand sanitizers in schools, and links to free IPM training (registration required).

 NBSIA Legislative Update.
 Report by Julianne Broyles, Strategic Research and Communications, on the impact COVID-19 is having on CA state legislative activities, including policy making and the state budget.

 The National Conference of State Legislatures has provided an in-depth review of the COVID-19 stimulus bill, the CARES Act, and what it means for states.
 You can access their review, and an estimate of each state's allocation, here.

-Cyber Security: NBSIA has information and resources to help keep you and your data safe, as well as information on what to do in response to a security breach.
-For additional resources on cyber security and working from home safety precautions, please visit our Cyber Resources page.
+Cyber Security: For information and resources to help keep you and your data safe, as well as information on what to do in response to a security breach, please visit our Cyber Resources page.